neopsis/envas-commons/README.md

    mycompany_signing.xml
    ```

-3.You can use the [Keystore Explorer](https://keystore-explorer.org) to review the keystore entries
+3. Use the [Keystore Explorer](https://keystore-explorer.org) to review the keystore entries
-  and for the self-signed certificate export.
+   and to export the self-signed certificate.

 4. Import the exported certificate into your Workbench and into any station platform running `envasCommons`.